Technical SEO

 The three gap types that matter most

 Not all keyword gaps are equally valuable.
-After running this analysis across dozens of Vancouver service businesses, we’ve learned to prioritize three types:
+After running this analysis across the property managers we audit, we prioritize three types:

-High-intent service gaps.
-These are specific service queries your competitor ranks for that you don’t have a page for.
-If they rank for “ductless mini split installation Vancouver” and you don’t have a page targeting that term, you’re losing the most purchase-ready searches in that service category.
-These gaps are fixed by building the missing service pages.
+Owner-service query gaps.
+These are specific owner queries a competitor ranks for that you don’t have a page for, “property management fees,” “tenant placement Vancouver,” “property management companies.”
+If they have a focused page and you don’t, you’re losing the most decision-ready owner searches.
+These gaps are fixed by building the missing pages.

 Geography gaps.
-Your competitor has a page targeting “HVAC service Burnaby” and another targeting “HVAC service Coquitlam.”
-You have one “Service Areas” page that lists every neighbourhood in a paragraph.
-They’re capturing suburb-specific searches; you’re not.
-These gaps are fixed by building neighbourhood and city-specific pages for the areas you serve.
+Your competitor has a page targeting “property management Burnaby” and another targeting “property management Coquitlam.”
+You have one “Areas We Serve” page that lists every city in a paragraph, or the homepage trying to rank for all of them.
+They’re capturing municipal searches; you’re not.
+These gaps are fixed by building dedicated city pages for the areas you manage, the single most common gap on PM sites.

 Informational query gaps.
-Your competitor has blog posts answering questions like “how much does furnace replacement cost in Vancouver” or “what size heat pump do I need for a 2,000 sq ft house.”
-These posts rank for research-stage queries that feed their brand awareness and remarketing pool.
-You have no equivalent content.
-Informational gap-filling is longer-term authority building, but the traffic compounds significantly over time.
+Your competitor has content answering questions like “how much does property management cost in Vancouver” or “how much should I charge for rent.”
+These rank for research-stage owner queries that feed their awareness.
+You have no equivalent.
+Informational gap-filling is longer-term authority building, but the traffic compounds over time.

 Why keyword difficulty matters for prioritization